th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/wlan_exp/docs/source/device.rst

 -----------

 The WLAN device represents an 802.11 device in a WLAN network.
-This can be used to define non-WARP nodes so that the experiment framework can interact with them.
+This can be used to define non-WARP nodes so that the experiments framework can interact with them.

 Class
 `````
 .. autoclass:: wlan_exp.device.WlanDevice
-   :members:

 Example